 TSPi PUBLIC SECTOR SERIES 2020:

 The TSPi Public Sector Series for 2020 will focus on how agencies can take action to plan and implement currently available technologies to achieve speed to market, secure operations, cost reductions, and improved customer experiences.
-Hear from our experts, partners, and federal customers at this half-day event.
+We are bringing all this great content while in the comfort of your own home.
+Hear from our experts, partners, and federal customers during this virtual event.

 Date: November 5th, 2020